leandrojofre/SillyTavern-Stat-us-Maximus/README.md

 - You can copy and paste entries between characters from the popup Menu (truck button).

 ### Menus
-- From the magic wand button (left to the input bar), you can open a popup menu to manage every character status.
+**Magic wand button** - From the magic wand button (left to the input bar), you can open a popup menu to manage every character status.

-- In single chats, you can open the status popup menu for a single character from the Character Managment menu (right menu).
+**Character Management menu** - In single chats, you can open the status popup menu for the active chat character from the Character Management menu.

-- In group chats, click the member avatar in the Current Members dropdown to open it's status popup menu.
+**Group Management menu** - In group chats, click the member avatar in the Current Members dropdown to open its status popup menu.
+You can also click the left button to open the popup menu for all active group members.

-- In all chats, click the pen icon inside the status table placed in the last character message to open its popup menu.
+**All chats** - In all chats, click the pen icon at the corner of the status table, placed in the last message of each character, to open its popup menu.
+You can also open your personas popup from the Management menu; middle button for active persona, and right button for all personas with status data.

 ### Slash Commands
 - `/stum-create-status` Creates Status data for the selected character, allows you to add data for non-present chat participants.